fadibatshon01/housing-disruption-radar/README.md

 - ⚠️ Flags high-risk periods based on thresholds
 - 📋 Displays raw data and flagged dates
 - 📊 Built-in regression analysis (Housing Starts ~ Mortgage Rate + Home Prices)

+## 🤝 Contributing
+- Pull requests are welcome.
+If you’d like to propose new indicators, visualization styles, or forecasting tools, feel free to fork the project and submit a PR.
+📬 Contact

+## Created by Fadi Batshon
+- 📧 fbatshon@ucsd.edu | 🌐 LinkedIn

+## 🧠 Inspiration
+- Built as part of a real-time market analysis project using open economic data, Python, and public cloud tools.
+Inspired by the need to democratize economic awareness and make macro indicators visually accessible.